Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): On the moderate deviations principle in Section

 \section{On the moderate deviations principle in Section~\ref{subsection: MDP for real-valued i.i.d.
 RVs}}

-Here we show that, in contrast to Azuma's inequality, Theorem~\ref{theorem: first refined concentration inequality} provides an upper bound on which coincides with the exact asymptotic limit in \eqref{eq: MDP for i.i.d. real-valued RVs} under an extra assumption that there exists some constant $d > 0$ such that $|X_k| \leq d$ a.s.\ for every $k \in \naturals$.
+Here we show that, in contrast to the Azuma--Hoeffding inequality, Theorem~\ref{theorem: first refined concentration inequality} provides an upper bound on which coincides with the exact asymptotic limit in \eqref{eq: MDP for i.i.d. real-valued RVs} under an extra assumption that there exists some constant $d > 0$ such that $|X_k| \leq d$ a.s.\ for every $k \in \naturals$.
 Let us define the martingale sequence $\{S_k, \mathcal{F}_k\}_{k=0}^n$ where